 Debiprasad Chattopadhyay wrote profusely on materialist and atheistic trends in Indian philosophy and their link with the history of science in India.

-PROFESSOR Debiprasad Chattopadhyay who passed on May 8, 1993 at the age of 75, belonged to a generation of Marxist scholars like D D Kosambi who tried to apply Marxist method to study Indian history, philosophy and culture.
+PROFESSOR Debiprasad Chattopadhyay who passed away on May 8, 1993 at the age of 75, belonged to a generation of Marxist scholars like D D Kosambi who tried to apply the Marxist method to study Indian history, philosophy and culture.
 This was both his strength and weakness.

 Why Social Darwinism is wrong

 Let the fittest survive.
 This is the slogan that is fashionable nowadays and is being applied indiscriminately.
 But leave alone the moral questions, applying a theory that explains the development and evolution of the animal kingdom, viz the theory of natural selection or Darwinism, to social development is not even based on any deep understanding of social dynamics or biological evolution itself.

 Modern view of evolution is that differences in organisms come about through chance genetic mutations but only those that have the requisite characteristics to survive in the prevalent environment thrive while others become extinct.
 This process carried out through millions of years has produced various species that can thrive in the earth’s biosphere.
 Their environment not only consists of the elements of nature but also other species.
 The struggle is mainly between the species and the elements of nature and then come the factors of inter-species struggle, the predator-prey balance etc.